justin-p/ansible-terraform-template/README.md

 - `ansible-playbook ansible/main.yml` to apply your task to the server (if any are defined in `ansible/tasks/main.yml`).
 - `ansible-playbook ansible/main.yml --tags=destroy` to destroy the server at the current configured cloud provider.

 **NOTE:** The template is smart enough to know if you made changes to the infrastructure variable.
 It only keeps VMs on cloud providers that are *currently* configured in the `host_list` variable.
-It will however *not* configure new servers with the bootstrap playblook if you did not supply the `create` tag on the `ansible-playbook` command.
+VMs that are no longer listed in the `host_list` variable are automaticlly destroyed and new ones will automaticlly be created.
+It will however *not* configure the new servers with the bootstrap playblook if you did not supply the `create` tag on the `ansible-playbook` command.

 #### Your extra tasks